How to Create a Webinar

 Price: Starting at $14.99 / month

 If you’re looking for an all-in-one platform for your newly created webinar, try GetResponse.
-Not only do they offer complete webinar marketing solutions, but also include their well-known email marketing features.
+Not only do they offer complete webinar marketing solutions, but they also include well-known email marketing features.

-There’s a lot you get with a subscription: from easy-to-make landing pages, social media integrations, follow-up automations, to detailed reporting.
+You know there’s a lot with a subscription: from easy-to-make landing pages, social media integrations, and follow-up automation to detailed reporting.

 Price: Starts at $49 / month

 When creating a webinar, you need a prepared concept and an audience to attend.
 So long as you focus on delivering value and relevant information, webinars can become the cornerstone of your online marketing success.